 Like many recently issued chronographs, this new Zenith El Primero Volcano Special Edition (Ref.
 51.2040.400/91.C496) is delivered in a relatively compact body.
 Measuring just 42 millimeters in diameter and less than 13 millimeters thick, it will look great on any wrist and you will never hear muffled giggles behind your back like those guys that buy larger than life 48 mm chronographs like they want to compensate for something.

-Of course, the war in Eastern Ukraine, as well as constant build-up of military force by both sides in the Baltic region may detract local people from conspicuous consumption, but the rest of CEE population seems to be quite confident in their future (whether they are right or wrong, only time will tell) and will with great pleasure spend some cash for this elegant beauty.
+Of course, the war in Eastern Ukraine, as well as constant build-up of military force by both sides in the Baltic region may detract local people from conspicuous consumption, but the rest of CEE population is confident in their future (whether they are right or wrong, only time will tell) and will with great pleasure spend some cash for this elegant beauty.

 Build quality: 5/5